melissamonk-NOAA/Vermilion_2021/doc/north.md

 Pooling of data from northern and southern areas may permit a more robust assessment model to be obtained.

-*2021 STAT response* Since the 2005 assessment, vermilion rockfish were speciated to vermilion and sunset rockfishes [@Hyde2009].
-Sunset rockfish are more common south of
+*2021 STAT response.* Since the 2005 assessment, vermilion rockfish were speciated to vermilion and sunset rockfishes [@Hyde2009].
+Sunset rockfish are more common south of Pt.
-Pt.
 Conception (\PtC) and historical catches and length distributions between the two areas are different.
 The STAT discussed this at the Pre-Assessment workshop and all participants agreed that modeling the areas separately was an appropriate